tmobile/magentaA11y/how-to/images.md

 - **Functional Images:** Images that serve as links or buttons should have text alternatives that describe their function rather than just their appearance.
 For example, if you have an image of a printer icon that initiates a printing action, the alt text should convey this functionality, like "Print."

-- **Images of Text:** It's generally recommended to avoid putting text within images because it can be challenging for some users.
+- **Images of Text:** Images of text should be avoided whenever possible.
+In fact, some images of text can violate [WCAG 1.4.5 Images of Text](https://www.w3.org/WAI/WCAG22/Understanding/images-of-text.html).
 However, if you must use images with text, ensure that the alt text contains the exact same words as the text within the image to maintain consistency.

 - **Complex Images such as Graphs and Diagrams:** When using images to present complex data or detailed information, it's crucial to provide a comprehensive text description that conveys all the data and details found in the image.
 This allows individuals who cannot see the image to still access and understand its content.